Frequently Asked Questions

 -

-Leicester Square is one of London’s best-known destinations and a focal point for film, culture and entertainment.
-It hosts around 60 film premieres each year and welcomed almost 30 million visitors in 2024–25, with a further 83 million visiting the wider Heart of London.
-The visitor economy accounts for around 11.6 per cent of London’s GDP and supports approximately 700,000 jobs, placing Leicester Square at the centre of an area of national economic and cultural importance.
+Leicester Square is one of the world's best-known entertainment destinations and the home of the UK's film premiere industry, hosting around 60 film premieres each year.
+It welcomed almost 30 million visitors in 2024–25, with a further 83 million visiting the wider Heart of London.
+The visitor economy contributes around 11.6 per cent of London's GDP and supports approximately 700,000 jobs, making Leicester Square a location of national economic and cultural importance.

 -